neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 ## Function Calls

-When functions are defined you can call them by writing their name, followed by parentheses ("rounded brackets").
+When functions are defined you can call them by writing their name, followed by parentheses ("round brackets").
 If the functions consume parameters you can pass them as arguments in the brackets.

 ```js